codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 1. Download the Codefresh CLI:
   * Select one of the methods.
   * Generate the API key and create the authentication context.

    {% include
    image.html
    lightbox="true"
    file="/images/getting-started/quick-start/quick-start-download-cli.png"
    url="/images/getting-started/quick-start/quick-start-download-cli.png"
-   alt="Download CLI to install runtime" caption="Download CLI to install runtime" max-width="30%"
+   alt="Download CSDP CLI to install runtime" caption="Download CSDP CLI to install runtime" max-width="30%"
    %}
 ### Install CSDP runtime
-For the quick start, you will install the runtime through the CSDP CLI that you downloaded previously.
+For the quick start, install the runtime through the CSDP CLI that you downloaded previously.

 1. To start runtime installation, run `cf runtime install`.
   >If you don't have a valid SSL certificate for the Ingress controller, and want to continue with the installation, add the `--insecure` flag to the runtime command.